-Furthermore, at December 31, 2018, 5 executives of Grupo PRISA (who are not considered part of the Senior Management) had a golden parachute.
+Furthermore, at December 31, 2019, 5 executives of Grupo PRISA (who are not considered part of the Senior Management) had a golden parachute, which will be the higher of the following: the legal indemnity payment provided for in the senior management contract or the indemnity payment to which they are entitled in their previous ordinary employment relationship with the Company.
+The golden parachute is capped at EUR 1 million.